Fall 2014 Enrollment

-Mountain Challenge—This unique to Maryville program provides an outlet for students to get back to nature with little or no experience and conquer the wilderness of Tennessee.
+This unique to Maryville program provides an outlet for students to get back to nature with little or no experience and conquer the wilderness of Tennessee.
 The only requirement of this one hour credit class is a willingness to step outside the box and try new experiences in bicycle trips canoe trips, caving, rafting, hiking and much more!

-Model United Nations—The long-standing Model UN program provides students the skills and experience to develop know-how beyond the usual.
+The long-standing Model UN program provides students the skills and experience to develop know-how beyond the usual.
 Students have the option to enroll in a course studying the operations of the UN and hold a conference for high school students to share their new found knowledge.

-The Senior Study—This is an Undergraduate Research and Creative Expression Program is a distinctive part of every Maryville student’s studies.
+This Undergraduate Research and Creative Expression Program is a distinctive part of every Maryville student’s studies.
 Under the guidance of a faculty mentor, Senior Study allows students to dig deep into their majors and discover what really inspires them.

-When teaching is done strictly by the book students lose hold of what getting an education is all about.
+When teaching is done strictly by the book, students lose hold of what getting an education is all about.
 While every program of study contains the familiar classroom, laboratory, library and studio elements, Maryville’s core curriculum not only encourages non-traditional learning—it requires it!